vegaprotocol/documentation/docs/node-operators/network_restarts.md

 Save the selected checkpoint file in a safe location you will need to reuse it later.

 :::info
-You can locate all your node checkpoint under: `/path/to/vega/home/vega/node/checkpoints` You also can get a list of all path used by your node using `vega paths list`, the checkpoints folder path is `CheckpointStateHome` under this list.
+You can locate all your nodes checkpoint files under: `/path/to/vega/home/vega/node/checkpoints` You also can get a list of all path used by your node using `vega paths list`, the checkpoints folder path is `CheckpointStateHome` under this list.
 :::